-4 Raise the door
+2. Raise the door

-- A. Place two counterweight plates in the threshold to give you space to level the door with shims after you raise it. - B. Use a chain hoist or a forklift to raise the door; use padding to protect the finish on the door.
+A. Place two counterweight plates in the opening (add adequate protection to protect to door frame) to give you space to level the door with shims after you raise it.

+B. Use a chain hoist or a forklift to raise the door; use padding to protect the finish on the door.

-- CAUTION: Ensure that the hoist or the forklift is rated to lift the door's weight. - C. Make sure the panels are vertically plumb.
+CAUTION: Ensure that the hoist or the forklift is rated to lift the door's weight.

+C. Make sure the panels are vertically plumb.
 Insert shims between them, and clamp them so that they remain vertically plumb while you finish the installation.